Ink Business Cash® review: Earn up to 5% cash back

-If you're a business owner looking for a cash-back rewards card that rewards you for actual business spending plus comes with a low APR, flexible rewards and no annual fee, the Ink Cash® Business Credit Card is for you.
-Plus, new card owners can take advantage of bonus cash-back offerings and a 0 percent APR on purchases and balance transfers in the first year of card ownership.
+If you're a business owner looking for a cash-back rewards card that rewards you for actual business spending plus comes with a low APR, flexible rewards and no annual fee, the CardName might be the right fit for you.
+Plus, new card owners can take advantage of bonus cash-back offerings and a 0% intro APR on purchases in the first 12 months of card ownership (then, RegAPR).

-The Ink Cash® Business Credit Card offers flexible cash-back rewards, tracked as points, with no annual fee.
+The CardName offers flexible cash-back rewards, tracked as points, with no annual fee.
 The reward opportunities include:

 Once you earn 2,000 points, you can redeem those points for a statement credit or an electronic deposit to your checking or savings account.
 Points can also be redeemed for gift cards and travel, but for those redemptions each point is worth a penny, so you have to earn 100 points to receive $1 in redemption value.

 Here's a quick snapshot of some other perks of the CardName: